Lauren Sanchez's State Dinner Dress Sparks Hot White House Fashion Debate - ExBulletin

 Schumer's decision was seen by some as a way to accommodate Fetterman, known for opting for shorts and hoodies rather than suits at the Capitol.

-The “rules” of fashion, said University of Nevada historian Clemente, “are constantly changing.”
+According to University of Nevada historian Clemente, the rules of fashion are constantly changing.

-“People are annoyed that the boundaries of where we are allowed to wear things, who is allowed to wear them, and in what context and when are changing.
-Cultural change annoys people,” Clemente said.
+As the boundaries around where things are allowed to be worn, who is allowed to wear them, and in what context and when change, people are getting annoyed.
+Cultural change annoys people, Clemente said.

 The debate over failures in Washington is unlikely to die down any time soon.
 Although no formal state dinner has been announced, President Biden plans to welcome Kenyan President William Ruto to the White House for a state visit next month.

-As for Sánchez's choice of dress, former CNN reporter Bennett said that while the red dress wasn't her taste, she praised the licensed pilot for staying true to himself.
+As for Snchez's choice of dress, former CNN reporter Bennett said that while the red dress wasn't her taste, she praised the licensed pilot for staying true to himself.

 |